finesselab/google-Ads-Payment-Per-Click-optimization/README.md

 # Payment-per-click (PPC) Optimization

 XXXX is a Charity Organisation.
 PPC is a key channel for driving revenue from the sales of their Product range.

- Our product ranking in Google is determined by two factors:
+The products ranking in Google is determined by two factors:
  1. Quality score - Google’s rating of the quality of our ads
  2. Bid - price advertisers are willing to pay to be in the auction

 A higher quality score for a given bid will enable advertisers to rank higher on Google’s search results page.
 Therefore maximising quality score is a key component of PPC.

 ## KPI metric: Number of Conversions
   To improve number of conversions, it starts with Ads keyword **Quality score**.

   Quality Score is determined by three factors:
-    - Expected CTR – This is the likelihood that our ad will get clicked when shown for a specific keyword
+    - Expected CTR: This is the likelihood that our ad will get clicked when shown for a specific keyword
-    - Ad relevance – This describes how relevant our ad copy is to a specific keyword and hence a user’s search
+    - Ad relevance: This describes how relevant our ad copy is to a specific keyword and hence a user’s search
-    - Landing page experience – This describes how relevant our ad’s landing page is to users who click on our ad
+    - Landing page experience: This describes how relevant our ad’s landing page is to users who click on our ad

 ## Optimization Approach
    1. Effect of Factors Affecting Quality Score
-     `model = ols('Quality_score ~ Ad_relevance_score + Expected_CTR_score +\
+     `model = ols('Quality_score ~ Ad_relevance_score + Expected_CTR_score +
                                    Landing_page_exp_score + 0', data = training_df).fit()`

-    The effect of each factor was added to or subtracted from QS upon improvement or recedence of factor respectively
+      The effect of each factor was added to or subtracted from QS upon improvement or recedence of factor respectively.

    2. Effect of Quality score on Average Ad position
      `model2 = ols('position_score ~ Quality_score + 0', data = training_df).fit()`